-While this theoretical construct has always been well understood, it has been standard practice in impact evaluation to determine the first year energy savings from energy efficiency measures and then multiply this savings by the effective useful life of the measure to obtain lifetime savings.
-If the existing equipment would have failed in five years, a more reasonable estimate of the lifetime impact of the measure is obtained by using an in-situ baseline for the remaining years of useful life and then using a code or industry standard practice baseline for the remainder of the measure life.
+measures and, then to multiply this savings by the effective useful life of the measure to obtain lifetime savings.
+If the existing equipment would have failed in five years, a more reasonable estimate of the lifetime impact of the measure is obtained by using an existing conditions baseline for the remaining years of useful life, and then using a code or industry common practice baseline for the remainder of the measure life.
 This approach is not required by most jurisdictions outside of California, though there is some indication that other jurisdictions are beginning to adopt it.
 Finally, the use of dual baselines only applies to measures with early replacement.